Hey there! I’m Austin — a writer, research consultant, and thinker.

 I hold a Bachelor of Science in economics from George Mason University in Virginia.
 People that limit their education to formal schooling stifle their potential; life is a constant lecture in which we challenge ourselves and learn from the process.
 To feed my innate love for learning, I travel the world and try to meet new people.
 You would be amazed about what you can discover just by being actively curious about the world around us.
 The questions we ask are often more important than any answer.
 Obviously I read books on, well, everything.

 I started writing at a very young age.
 As early as the age of nine, I was writing stories about fictional worlds and mythical creatures.
 While I’m sure these works of fiction were no major feats, the habit of writing regularly allowed me to consistently improve to a professional level by the time I finished high school.
-After high school, I wrote articles and technical documents for tech companies to pay for college.
+During the following five years, I wrote articles and technical documents for tech companies to pay for my education.

 I currently continue to write as a freelance writer and research consultant.
 Technology companies such as Cobalt Robotics, GreenKey Technologies, DeployBot, and Pleeder have hired me for my research and writing skills.